 Leopards Cub Pack: 5 Leaders; Akela (Michelle), Ferao (John), Mang (Austin), Chil (Keith) and Shada (Pearl) plus 3 Young Leaders.
 The Leopards have also enjoyed a wide range of activities including an up close night with some Birds of Prey, shelter making and a Police Visit.
 The Leopards are also engaged with the Million Hands project which aims to unite scouting members into helping with other community projects, Leopards are focussing on Disability issues.

-Scouts - 7 Leaders; Pete, Anthony, Neil, Stuart, Phil, Fraser and Graham.
+Scouts - 8 Leaders; Richard, Pete, Anthony, Neil, Stuart, Phil, Fraser and Graham.
 With upto 45 Scouts the activities are often spread out over several weeks with the Group being broken down into smaller numbers for each activity.
 The group enjoy many traditional Scouting activities involving Fires, walks and wood.
 They have learnt survival skills including skinning rabbits, first aid and orienteering.
 They enjoyed Night Hikes, a Cycle ride, Map work, Pioneering and fire making as well as joining in with the Million Hands project focussing on Disabilities.
 They entered District competitions of the Raft Race, Green Beret Challenge, Swimming Gala, District Bowls (winning the 1st Place Trophy), District Cooking Competition and the Light Weight Hike.